Tropingenie/EDAutoMission/README.md

 Automatically accepts missions of a type
 (This is a work in progress so expect bugs)

-> This code is provided for archival purposes only.
+This code is provided for archival purposes only.
 You are welcome to fork and continue development under the license terms.

-However, it is provided as-is, with no liability or warranty.
+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Installation
 There are two ways to run the program: As a python script, or the built code.
 The raw python supports both command-line and gui control, while the built .exe only can be run through the gui.